-Joyce is the agency’s leader and visionary, and under her leadership the agency has grown from a shelter to a comprehensive domestic violence agency.
-She has a Master’s of Arts Degree in Psychology from the University of Michigan and has over 30 years of experience working with victims of domestic violence.
-In 1995 she received the coveted Victim’s Advocate Award from President Bill Clinton.
-Ms. Coffee is an Illinois Certified Domestic Violence Professional.
+Joyce M. Coffee, Chief Executive Officer – Joyce is the agency’s leader and visionary.
+Under her leadership, the agency has grown from a shelter to a comprehensive domestic violence agency.
+She has a Master’s of Arts in psychology from the University of Michigan and has over 35 years of experience working with victims of domestic violence.
+In 1995, she received the coveted Victim’s Advocate Award from President Bill Clinton.
+Joyce is an Illinois Certified Domestic Violence Professional.